Avanade/DevOpsHOL/getting-started/README.md

 # Avanade DevOps HOL - Getting Started
-In this lab we will be installing the required development components and verifying that the solution builds and is able to be pushed to VSTS.
+In this lab, we will be installing the required development components and verifying that the solution builds and is able to be pushed to VSTS.
 ## Pre-requisites ##
 1. An active Azure subscription<br>
 	[Azure Portal](https://portal.azure.com)